siyuan-note/plugin-sample/README.md

 ### 2. Daily Note Attribute Specifications

-When creating a diary in SiYuan, a custom-dailynote-yyyymmdd attribute will be automatically added to the document to distinguish it from regular documents.
+When creating a daily note in SiYuan, a custom-dailynote-yyyymmdd attribute will be automatically added to the document to distinguish it from regular documents.

 > For more details, please refer to [Github Issue #9807](https://github.com/siyuan-note/siyuan/issues/9807).

 Developers should pay attention to the following when developing the functionality to manually create Daily Notes:

 * If `/api/filetree/createDailyNote` is called to create a daily note, the attribute will be automatically added to the document, and developers do not need to handle it separately
-* If a document is created manually by developer's code (e.g., using the `createDocWithMd` API to create a diary), please manually add this attribute to the document
+* If a document is created manually by developer's code (e.g., using the `createDocWithMd` API to create a daily note), please manually add this attribute to the document